KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 import Callback from "./callback/Callback"
 ```

-Here, you imported the Login and Callback components to match the `/callback` and `/login` paths respectively.
+Here, you imported the Login, Auth, and Callback components.

 In your `App.js` file, add the `loading` object as an observable like so: